CookieDasora/social-media-project/CONTRIBUTING.md

 meanings.

 #### Code Style
-- Use PascalCase for classes and interfaces.
+- Use PascalCase for classes, interfaces and types.
 - Use camelCase for variables, methods, and functions.
 - Prefer `async/await` for handling asynchronous operations over raw promises.
 - Code style will be enforced using BiomeJS and the `.editorconfig` file.
 Ensure your code passes all linting rules before